If you want to successfully sell your products on Amazon, visibility is key.

 Shipping time is one of the most important factors in consumers’ buying decisions.
 In fact, almost 25% of all online shoppers cancel their purchase if the delivery is not fast enough.
-Amazon customers are used to getting the best shipping times and shipping prices on Amazon as compared to other online stores.
+Amazon customers are used to getting the best shipping times and shipping prices on Amazon compared to other online stores.

 So in order to keep conversions high, you should definitely ensure fast delivery (preferably a 3-day delivery maximum), especially if your product is easily substitutable and competitors offer better shipping options.

-Shipping Cost & Return Policy
+Shipping Cost & Return Policy – Customers Want it All

 Fair shipping costs are just as important to customers as shipping time.
 A full 83% of online shoppers stated in a study that free delivery is the most important criterion in their purchase decision.